Skip to content

 Screenshot showing the Roo Code MCP server list

-Now test the connection by running a vibe check.
+Now test the connection by creating a task.

-Ask Roo Code a basic question like, “What’s the vibe today?”
+Ask Roo Code a basic question like, “Can you create a new task called ‘Test MCP connection’?”

-Roo Code will use the vibe_check tool to check the current day.
+Roo Code will use the createTask tool to create a new task.
 Before making the API call, it will ask for your permission to use the tool:

 Screenshot showing Roo Code asking for permission to use the tool

 You can approve the tool call once or select Auto-approve to always allow this tool and skip future confirmation prompts.
-Once approved, Roo Code will make the API call and respond with the vibe check results.
+Once approved, Roo Code will make the API call and respond with the task creation results.

 Let’s go through some common issues and how to fix them.